This weekend we celebrate the 4th of July.

-Across the USA, Independence Day Celebrations are filled with flags, parades, families and barbeques.
+Across the USA, Independence Day Celebrations are filled with flags, parades, families and barbecues.
 However the ideals behind our Independence are rooted in something very different.
 It is a day that celebrates radical ideas, revolution and organizing one’s community to stand up against the status quo to fight for justice and equality.

 Did you know that when the initial battles in the Revolutionary War broke out in April 1775, few colonists desired complete independence from Great Britain, and those who did were considered radical?

 Think about this.
 One year before Thomas Jefferson drafted the Declaration of Independence, the desire for complete independence from the “mother country” was a radical idea.
 Those who embraced it were radicals, on the margins, living on the edge.
+Sound familiar?
+How can this be applied to today's United States of America?

 These radicals were the people that are the heart of our nation and that continue to lead patriotic movements fighting for the freedom of all people residing on our land.
 People that throughout history lead the American Revolution, The Abolitionist Movement, The Women’s Rights Movement and the Civil Rights Movement.